-At the time of the budget consultation Stage 1 of the parliamentary process was not yet complete.
-This meant there was not yet a guarantee that the general principles of the Bill would be supported by the Scottish Parliament.
-Planning scenarios for the SLCC consequently ranged from:
+At the time of writing Stage 1 of the parliamentary process is not yet complete.
+This means there is no guarantee yet that the general principles of the Bill will be supported by Parliament.
+Planning scenarios for the SLCC consequently range from:

-- 1. major change being possible from the first day of the business year, to - 2. almost nothing being possible in the 2024-25 business year, to - 3. no change.
+- major change being possible from the first day of the business year, to - almost nothing being possible in the 2024-25 business year, to - no change.

-In the latter two scenarios there was an emerging need to tackle issues which have been waiting on reform but cannot wait much longer.
+In the latter two scenarios there is an emerging need to tackle issues which have been waiting on reform but cannot wait much longer.
+This is discussed further in Section 3.